-- Your student will benefit from spending some time on her own just wandering around campus, spending a few minutes in the library or Campus Center, walking through classroom buildings.
-She should try to imagine what it will be like to be here.
-She should look at the current students and try to imagine whether they could be her friends.
-In short, can she picture herself at this school?
+- Your student will benefit from spending some time on their own just wandering around campus, spending a few minutes in the library or Campus Center, walking through classroom buildings.
+They should try to imagine what it will be like to be here.
+Your student should look at the current students and try to imagine whether they could be friends.
+In short, can they picture themselves at this school?
 Does it feel like the right fit?
-What is her “gut” telling her?
+What is their ”gut” telling them?

 - Spend some time before or after the formal schedule wandering in the neighborhoods around the school.
 Your student may be living here for four or more years.
-If he plans to live off campus at any point, this will be his neighborhood.
+If they plan to live off campus at any point, this will be their neighborhood.
 How does it feel?
 How accessible is shopping or other conveniences?
 Will your student have a car?
-Will he feel that he needs a car?
+Will they feel that they need a car?
 Again, try to get a feel for the place.

-- Try to encourage your student to ask as many as possible of the questions that he generated earlier.
-He should work actively at gathering all of the information that he needs to make a decision.
+- Try to encourage your student to ask as many as possible of the questions that they generated earlier.
+They should work actively at gathering all of the information that they needs to make a decision.